SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 You can also [view the detailed documentation](https://reactjs.org/docs/installation.html).

-CodeSandbox is an online environment in which you can experiment with your code and see the results in real time.
+CodeSandbox is an online environment in which you can experiment with your code and see the results in real-time.

 You can visit it [here](https://codesandbox.io/).